WARNING! |

 Fireworms - three removed so far; there may be more, at least one.

-None yet aside from some diatoms and fuzzy short algae that came with the live rock from the 3 gallon tank.
-Some Caulerpa started growing on one of the rocks in late September.
+At first, there was just some diatoms and fuzzy short algae that came with the live rock from the 3 gallon tank.
+Some Caulerpa started growing on one of the rocks in late September 2008.